Words and terms used in the world of From The Waters.

 For Makers, this is their half of their True Pair's pairame.

 Noun.
 Plural tsek-fel.
-A Striker who aligns themselves with a Leader (their tsek-farh).
-An Ally.
+An Aelin Striker term for a Striker who aligns themselves with a Leader (their tsek-farh).
+Colloquially known as an Ally.
 A less intense relationship than a tsek-fon.

 A town in Aelin.

-Guardian family term.
+An Aelish Guardian family term.
 Refers to an advocate or matrilace's brother.
+Also a term used in families formed via famification.

 The residence building in Aelin City that is home to the Peers.